Map © OpenStreetMap contributors (info)

 The road back to La Gaulette went via a fenced-in viewpoint high in the mountains that afforded a splendid view of the Black River Gorges.
 While we were there we succumbed to the wiles of a guy selling sugar cane juice and bought a cup of cane juice each; however, we've both cut down on sugar so much that we found the stuff to be too sickly sweet.
 But I guess it was an authentic taste of the "real" Mauritius ...
 By this time it was late afternoon and getting gloomy, but a little further down the road we stopped the car again and forced our weary legs down a precipitous path to another viewpoint.
 This time the view was of the Alexandra Falls, but they were rather disappointing so we didn't linger but drove back down the twisting mountain road via Chamarel, Casa Noyale and La Gaulette to the Happy Days Guest House, where the swimming pool and a comfy bed soothed our tired bodies.

 [Saturday 19 September : Pereybere, Mauritius] We said goodbye to our excellent digs of the last three days and headed north again.
-We wanted to get onto Mauritius' one and only freeway that connects Mahebourg, Curepipe, Port Louis and Grand Baie BEFORE we reached the snarled traffic of Port Louis but failed dismally; before we knew it we were in the centre of Port Louis and being forced down Government Avenue because we were in a lane that became "right turn only" and I couldn't get out of it in time.
+We wanted to get onto Mauritius' one and only freeway that connects Mahebourg, Curepipe, Port Louis and Grand Baie BEFORE we reached the snarled traffic of Port Louis but failed dismally; before we knew it we were in the centre of Port Louis and being forced down Government Avenue because we were in a lane that became "right turn only" and I couldn't turn off in time.
 A few u-turns, some sweaty palms and several anxious moments later we succeeded in getting out of the city and onto the freeway ... except that this freeway has roundabouts (traffic circles) in place of off-ramps, bus stops and cars stopping at random.
 But it was still faster than the other roads we'd been on so we made good time to the town of Pamplemousses.

 Pamplemousses is famous for the botanical gardens nearby - the Sir Seewoosagur Ramgoolam Botanical Garden, named in honour of the man who was prime minister of Mauritius when the country gained independence from Great Britain (and is regarded as the Father of the Nation).
 It is a calm and restful place, full of indigenous and exotic plants of all kinds, shady paths, ponds and two enclosures containing deer (imported from Java by the original Dutch settlers) and some truly giant tortoises.
 The gardens are not overwhelmingly big like Kirstenbosch in South Africa, but they are immaculately maintained and very pleasant to wander around.